 Utility Reimbursement [24 CFR 960.253(c)(4)] Utility reimbursement occurs when any applicable utility allowance for tenant-paid utilities exceeds the TTP.
 HUD permits the PHA to pay the reimbursement to the family or directly to the utility provider.
-PHA Policy If the utility allowance exceeds the total tenant payment, the PHA shall pay such excess amount (the utility reimbursements) directly to the utility supplier to pay the utility bill on behalf of the family.
+PHA Policy If the utility allowance exceeds the total tenant payment, , the excess amount will appear as a credit on the tenant's monthly rent account.
 6-III.B.
 FINANCIAL HARDSHIPS AFFECTING MINIMUM RENT [24 CFR 5.630] PHA Policy The financial hardship rules described below does apply in this jurisdiction because the PHA has established a minimum rent of \$50.
 Overview If the PHA establishes a minimum rent greater than zero, the PHA must grant an exemption from the minimum rent if a family is unable to pay the minimum rent because of financial hardship.
 The financial hardship exemption applies only to families required to pay the minimum rent.
 If a family's TTP is higher than the minimum rent, the family is not eligible for a hardship exemption.
 If the PHA determines that a hardship exists, the TTP is the highest of the remaining components of the family's calculated TTP.
 HUD-Defined Financial Hardship Financial hardship includes the following situations:

 (1) The family has lost eligibility for or is awaiting an eligibility determination for a federal, state, or local assistance program.
 This includes a family member who is a noncitizen lawfully admitted for permanent residence under the Immigration and Nationality Act who would be entitled to public benefits but for Title IV of the Personal Responsibility and Work Opportunity Act of 1996.
 PHA Policy A hardship will be considered to exist only if the loss of eligibility has an impact on the family's ability to pay the minimum rent.
 For a family waiting for a determination of eligibility, the hardship period will end as of the first of the month following (1) implementation of assistance, if approved, or (2) the decision to deny assistance.
 A family whose request for assistance is denied may request a hardship exemption based upon one of the other allowable hardship circumstances.
 (2) The family would be evicted because it is unable to pay the minimum rent.
 PHA Policy For a family to qualify under this provision, the cause of the potential eviction must be the family's failure to pay rent or tenant-paid utilities. - (3) Family income has decreased because of changed family circumstances, including the loss of employment. - (4) A death has occurred in the family.

 PHA Policy In order to qualify under this provision, a family must describe how the death has created a financial hardship (e.g., because of funeral-related expenses or the loss of the family member's income).
 (5) The family has experienced other circumstances determined by the PHA.
 PHA Policy The PHA has not established any additional hardship criteria.